 (4) Project Costs.
 To address the evaluation criteria in Section V.A., proposals should follow the guidance under PDF 2.
 Budget Narrative, as fully described below.

 (5) Outreach and Education.
-To address the evaluation criteria in Section V.A., proposals should describe how the proposed activities will meet the holistic needs of the community.
-NOAA encourages robust public involvement including a diversity of participants to inform project design and implementation.
+To address the evaluation criteria in Section V.A., proposals should describe how the proposed activities will include tribes and meet the holistic needs of the tribal community.